 Networks of Neighbors Networks of neighbors for adult citizens can be constructed from official records maintained by the National Registry.
 While records include district of residence, and there are 488 districts across the country, they also include the voting center which is closest to each citizen's residence for each adult citizen.
-With 2,028 voting centers in total, the median number of adults assigned to each voting center is 586.
-Thus, we leverage the latter to get a more precise measure of close-by neighbors.
+With 2,028 voting centers in total, the median number of adults assigned to each voting center is 586.13 Thus, we leverage the latter to get a more precise measure of close-by neighbors.

-Networks of Coworkers Matched employer-employee data was obtained from the Registry of Economic Variables of the Central Bank of Costa Rica, which tracks the
+Networks of Coworkers Matched employer-employee data was obtained from the Registry of Economic Variables of the Central Bank of Costa Rica, which tracks the universe of formal employment at a monthly frequency between 2015 and 2019.14 These data allows us to recover networks of coworkers which change at a monthly frequency, as people change their employers.

-&lt;sup>7While individual imports could potentially also include imports from informal sellers, it will become clear that this would only make our estimates a lower bound: if a person imports a product and informally sells it domestically, then the incentives for others to import it decrease, which would attenuate our coefficient of interest.
+12While individual imports could potentially also include imports from informal sellers, it will become clear that this would only make our estimates a lower bound: if a person imports a product and informally sells it domestically, then the incentives for others to import it decrease, which would attenuate our coefficient of interest.
 It is worth noting that informal workers are a relatively small share of all workers in Costa Rica (27.4%), and significantly below Latin America's average of 53.1% (ILO, 2002).
-Moreover, nearly all individuals import less than 20 times in total within our sample period (2015-2019), , which suggests these are not informal sellers who use this method to stock, and dropping those who do import more regularly does not meaningfully change our results.
+Moreover, nearly all individuals import less than 20 times in total within our sample period (2015-2019), which suggests these are not informal sellers who use this method to stock.

-&lt;sup>8For more details on voting centers, see Méndez and Van Patten (2022).
+13For more details on voting centers, see Méndez and Van Patten (2022).